pereznetworks/My-Random-Quotes-Web-App/README.md

         math.Random() * object-array.length is used to get a random float value math.Floor() then rounds down, removing any decimal values

+      original:
-      an if/else conditional evaluates the value in the previous number and new random number if the new random number DO NOT match the previous number then the new random number is returned if the previous and new random numbers DO match then get another random number and return it
+          an if/else conditional evaluates the value in the previous number and new random number if the new randomQuoteNumber DOES NOT match the previous number then the new randomQuoteNumber is returned
+            if the previous and new randomQuoteNumbers DO match then get another randomQuoteNumber and return it

+      updated:
+          if/else checks that random number Array.length is less then quotes.length if true for loop index starts at 0 if false for loop index start at ... random number array.length - quotes.length
+          for loop forces iteration through entire random number Array.length condition checks if...
+                the current randomQuoteNumber matches any previous random numbers if true, then generate a new randomQuoteNumber reset index to 0
+                    or reset index to random number array.length - quotes.length
+              once the current randomQuoteNumber DOES NOT MATCH any of the last 10
+                then loop breaks

       the randomQuoteNumber is used as an index to return a quote object from the quotes array